Global Counterfactual Directions: Experiments

 On CelebA-HQ, we outperform current SOTA black-box method TiME in 6 out of 8 metrics for both smile and age classes.
 Note that, unlike TiME, we do not assume classifier's training data availability in this case, as we use DiffAE trained on FFHQ-256.
 This assumption lies at the core of the TiME method, as they require distilling the knowledge from the training dataset.
 On the contrary, for CelebA-HQ, we only require a single image for the proxy.
 Notably, we also use a much smaller model (about $6$ times less parameters), as TiME is based on Stable Diffusion V1.4 \cite{rombach2022high}, a large text-to-image foundation model.
 We achieve such performance while using only a single direction.
 We are also able to compete with white-box methods despite a natural disadvantage.
 For the age class, we outperform all methods on sFID, FS and CD, take second place in FID and FR, and are worse than only ACE on FVA.
 For the smile class, we score the highest FR and smallest sFID, once again being worse than only ACE on FVA and FS.
 For both classes, we outperform all non-DM based methods in every available metric.

-As TiME does not evaluate on CelebA, we compare to white-box methods only.
-Despite being black-box, we achieve a competitive performance.
+As TiME does not originally evaluate on CelebA, we train it using 20 000 images for both classes using default hyperparameters.
+As shown in \Cref{tab:results_g}, our method is superior in every case except COUT for the age class.
+Despite being black-box, we achieve a competitive performance when compared to white-box methods.
 In terms of DM-based approaches, for the smile class, we beat all methods on FS and MNAC, tie the best performance for FVA and score second on FR.
 For the age class, we beat all methods except ACE on FVA, FS and CD.
 Once again, we outperform non-DM based methods in every available metric.

-In \ref{tab:results_g_chexpert}, we show that the properties of g-directions are transferable to real-world use-cases by evaluating the CEs obtained on CheXpert validation set for 5 different classes.
+In \Cref{tab:results_g_chexpert}, we show that the properties of g-directions are transferable to real-world use-cases by evaluating the CEs obtained on CheXpert validation set for 5 different classes.
 A high S$^3$ metric indicates that the obtained CEs closely resemble the original images while flipping the classifier's decision.
 In 3 cases, our g-directions achieve FR of about 90\%, hence preserving the globality property.
 For 2 other diseases, we see a slight decrease in FR.
 However, CEs are still obtained for over 70\% of images.
 For visual examples of explanations, please refer to the Appendix.

 To assess the influence of the source image on the resulting g-direction, we perform an ablation study.
 For the age class on CelebA-HQ, we choose arbitrary $5$ source images, train the proxy on each of them independently and generate CEs on $128$ images using the g-directions.
-We include the mean and standard deviation of each metric in \ref{tab:results_g_ablation}.
+We include the mean and standard deviation of each metric in \cref{tab:results_g_ablation}.
 Importantly, we observe little variation in the obtained FR, indicating that each image results in a g-direction that is indeed global.
-Mean values of other metrics achieve values similar to those shown in \ref{tab:results_g}, with little variation.
+Mean values of other metrics achieve values similar to those shown in \cref{tab:results_g}, with little variation.
 These results indicate that the choice of the source image has minimal influence on CEs from a quantitative point of view.